 HON 191H.
 The Honors Community.
 1 Hour.

 This course introduces students to the MSU honors program.
-Informal conversations with MSU faculty, administrators, Honors Students, Staff, and community leaders will familiarize students with the university, the community, the Honors approach to learning, and the importance of critical thinking and global perspective.
-Practical orientation to campus resources included.
-Must be admitted to the honors program before enrolling in this course.
+Informal conversations with MSU faculty, administrators, honors students, staff, and community leaders will familiarize students with the university, the community, the honors approach to learning.
+Students also investigate or discover new or existing passions through student-created learning experiences (SCLE), created in consultation with the instructor.
+Students present, evaluate, and reflect on their learning and experiences related to the SCLE.
+Prerequisite: Student must be admitted to the honors program before enrolling in this course.

 HON 199H.
 Honors Special Topics.
 1-4 Hour.